 There’s an increasing amount of valuable poker strategy videos on YouTube for 6-max games, that you can find for example from BluffTheSpot’s channel.
 You can also start using software like Holdem Manager or Poker Tracker to fix any leaks in your game and play with a poker HUD to show you stats of your opponents.
 If you’re serious about becoming a winning player, we recommend improving your game further on training sites – you can read our reviews of the Best Poker Training Sites.

-All poker sites in the world offer 6-max poker to their players, and you can pick your favourite based on our reviews at Poker Deals.
+All poker sites in the world offer 6-max poker to their players, and you can pick your favourite based on our guide to Real Money Poker Sites.

 Absolutely.
 After you’ve analysed your opponents’ play, trusting your analysis and committing your chips to exploit their style is really the only choice you have!
 You should trust your reads as long as you’re right the majority of the time – in poker anything can happen, and as long as you make less mistakes than your opponents, you’re right on track.